 Optional Fill Ins

-- Preheat your oven to 350 degrees F and line a loaf pan with parchment paper.
+- Preheat your oven to 350℉/176℃ and line a square 8 inch baking pan with parchment paper.

 - Add the dates and water to your food processor and process until you have a smooth paste.
-Then add the chickpeas, aquafaba, peanut butter and cocoa and process until well combined.
+Then add the chickpeas, aquafaba, peanut butter, cocoa, and process until well combined.

-- Now add the optional fill ins if using, and pulse a few times to mix through, but do not over process.
+- Next, add the optional fill-ins, if using, and pulse a few times to mix them through without overprocessing.

-- Let cool in the pan for about 5 minutes, then lift the brownies out, using the parchment paper and transfer to a cutting board.
+- Let it cool in the pan for 5 minutes, and then lift the brownies out, using the parchment paper, and transfer to a cutting board.
 Let cool for AT LEAST 20 minutes before slicing.
-The longer it sits, the more the brownies will set, making them easier to slice.
-Enjoy warm or at room temperature.